kingzamzon/docs/learningLab/intro-to-lit/network.md

 ## Objectives
 At completion of this reading you should be able to:

-- Explain how the Lit network uses threshold cryptgraphy.
+- Explain how the Lit network uses threshold cryptography.

 ---